- Home

 Follow-up appointments

-There is no set follow-up schedule for ovarian cancer, but people commonly see their specialist every three months for the first two years, and every four to six months for the next two years.
+There is no set follow-up schedule for ovarian cancer, but it’s common to see a specialist every 3 months for the first few years, and then every 4–6 months for up to 5 years.
 Some people prefer not to follow a schedule but to see their specialist if they experience symptoms.
-Check with your doctor if you are unsure of your follow-up plan.
+Talk with your doctor about the right follow-up plan for you.

-Your check-ups will become less frequent if you have no further problems.
+Your check-ups will become less frequent if you have no further problems, and the cancer has not come back.
 Between follow-up appointments, let your doctor know immediately of any symptoms or health problems.

 Having CA125 blood tests